WCNewell/max-hamburger/README.md

 >https://console.firebase.google.com/project/max-hamburger-f1b32/database/max-hamburger-f1b32/data

-At first glance the resulting app looks pretty basic, but the code base here reflects several days of focused study and pages and pages of code.
-This tutorial covered all the bases of building a professional, production-scale application in React.
+At first glance the resulting app appears basic, but the code base here reflects several days of focused study and pages and pages of code.
+This tutorial covered all the fundamental building blocks of building a professional, production-scale application in React.

 The main concepts and libraries covered in this course and employed in the coding of this app are: